lararachidi/data-lake-s3-aws-spark/README.md

 ## Summary
-The purpose of this repo is to build an ETL pipeline for a data lake hosted on S3, by loading data from S3, processing the data into analytics tables using Spark, and loading them back into S3.
+The purpose of this repo is to build an ETL pipeline for a data lake hosted on S3 by:
+* loading data from S3,
+* processing the data into analytics tables using Spark, and
+* loading them back into S3.

 This Spark process is deployed on a cluster using AWS.

 ## Datasets